provenancetech/pti-docs/guide/readme/master/Webhooks/webhook-definitions.md

 }
 ```

-The `REQUEST_ID` value will be set to the value you provided when you [initiated the user assessment](#initiating-a-user-assessment)
+The `REQUEST_ID` value will be set to the value you provided when you [initiated the user assessment](https://fiant.readme.io/reference/startuserassessment)

 The `USER_ID` corresponds to the user for which we are providing the KYC status and tier.

 Typically, you will receive 2 KYC result messages per KYC.
 The first one will have a `PENDING` status and the second one will be `ACCEPTED` or `REFUSED`.
 A status of `REFUSED` means that your user has failed the KYC check and you should not allow transactions for that user.
 A status of `UNDER_REVIEW` means that a
-compliance agent at PTI is analysing the information provided by your user and you should wait for the `ACCEPTED` status before allowing your user to perform
+compliance agent at PTI is analyzing the information provided by your user and you should wait for the `ACCEPTED` status before allowing your user to perform
 transactions.

 ## Transaction Monitoring Result